Yiwmsh/react-carpentry/README.md

 ## Containers

+### ScrollSnapper

+A `ScrollSnapper` is intended to be a second-from-top level container.
+It handles y-axis scroll snapping for its children, provided they have the `scroll-snap-align` css property set. `ScrollSnapper` is a page format, and is intended for use with `ScrollSection`s.

+#### ScrollSection

+A `ScrollSection` is a 100vh x 100vw container that has `scroll-snap-align: center`.
+It is inteded to go into a `ScrollSnapper`.

 ### ScreenFrame

 A ScreenFrame is intended to be a second-from-top level container that serves the purpose of bounding the ScreenFrame's content to the viewport's width and setting the background color as intended.
 On themes with a white background color this component's impact may not be noticable, but this is how my library achieves dark-mode functionality.